sizur/pyata/README.md

   - with normalization (required for higher-order unification and optimized implementation synthesis)

 ### Longer-term
-- Implement more advanced pruning can be done by introducing a stage running a simpler goal only considering entangled variables of connectives to identify dead branches earlier
+- [Done] ~~Implement more advanced pruning can be done by introducing a stage running a simpler goal only considering entangled variables of connectives to identify dead branches earlier~~
 - Explore storing fact relations as fully auto-normalized id-value maps, eliminating tradeoff between forward and backward inference chaining, and naturally supporting hypothetical reasoning (new facts become a part of backtrackable context),